 - Footrests fold down to keep your feet comfortably out of the way when being pushed.

-- Large 8-inch wheels with soft tyres that don’t leave marks on floors.
+- Large 8-inch wheels with soft tires that don’t leave marks on floors.

-- Lockable brakes make sitting down and getting up safe and easy.
+- Lockable hand brakes make sitting down and getting up safe and easy.

 What could be improved:

 - Because you sit on the same side as you stand, but move in the opposite direction, this means the “steering” wheels are at the back when you’re seated.
 So steering can take a little while to get used to.

 - At 22 lbs some seniors might struggle to lift it out of the trunk.

 - The storage basket is fairly flimsy and falls off too easily.